hgresseau/ASL-Processing/Data-Preparation/README.md

 ### Overview
-These codes allow for the preparation of NIfTI files (.nii) from the raw data coming directly from the MRI taken from the online server, such as CAIN.
-Here is an overview of the pipeline to prepare your data for CBF processing.
+These codes allow for the preparation of NIfTI files (.nii) from the raw data (in DICOM format (.dcm)) coming directly from the MRI.
+This raw data is available in a secured online server, such as CAIN.
+Below is an overview of the pipeline to prepare your data for CBF processing.

 # Data Preparation